 - Rarely, the aortic valve may collapse and become completely incompetent, producing the sound of 'a cooing dove'.
 This requires urgent valve replacement.

-- Echocardiography is the key examination in the diagnosis and quantification of AR severity, using colour Doppler and pulsed-wave Doppler.
+- Echocardiography is the key examination in the diagnosis and quantification of aortic regurgitation severity, using colour Doppler and pulsed-wave Doppler.

 - Cardiac magnetic resonance (CMR) or multi-slice computerised tomography (MSCT) scanning is recommended for evaluation of the aorta in patients with Marfan's syndrome, or if an enlarged aorta is detected by echocardiography, especially in patients with bicuspid aortic valves.